barbarabodinier/sharp/cran-comments.md

 * Added missing \value to GraphComparison.Rd and SelectionPerformanceGraph.Rd.

 * Removed examples for unexported functions.
+Affected functions are: Coefficients() and HugeAdjacency().

 * Removed or replaced by \donttest all instances of \dontrun.

-* Ensured that user's par are reset within functions with on.exit().
+* Ensured that user's par are reset to original values within functions with on.exit().
+Affected functions are: Heatmap() and CalibrationPlot().

+* Ensured that user's par are reset to original values at the end of examples.
+Affected functions are: BiSelection(), CalibrationPlot(), GraphicalModel(), Heatmap(), PLS(), SimulateRegression() and VariableSelection().

 ## R CMD check results